 Additionally, secured loans can be home equity loans or home equity lines of credit (HELOC).
 These are determined by the current value of your home minus the amount owing.
 These loans use your home as collateral.

-If you’ve been making your mortgage payments for several years, it might be a good time to consider refinancing.
-This allows you to extend the number of years remaining on your mortgage and use some of your home’s equity to repay your debts.
+If you’ve been making mortgage payments for several years, it might be a good time to consider refinancing.
+This allows you to extend the remaining years on your mortgage and use some of your home’s equity to repay your debts.
 Because mortgage interest rates are particularly low, your monthly mortgage payment may decrease.

 Unsecured loan

 Unsecured loans are the reverse of secured loans.
-They can include things like credit cards, student loans, or personal (signature) loans sometimes known as “good faith” loan rates can be higher.
+They can include things like credit cards, student loans, or personal (signature) loans, sometimes known as “good faith” loan rates, which can be higher.

 Pros and cons of installment loans

-Using installment loans for debt consolidation has several advantages, but there are also are a few disadvantages.
+Using installment loans for debt consolidation has several advantages, but there are also a few disadvantages.

 Pros

-- The loans can provide the peace of mind of knowing the date when your debt will be paid off.
+• The loans can provide the peace of mind of knowing when your debt will be paid off

 Cons

-If you need money to cover an expense, installment loans and payday loans are two options.
+If you need money to cover an expense, installment and payday loans are two options.

 A payday loan, also sometimes called a cash advance loan, is a short-term loan you repay the next time you get paid by your employer.
 The repayment term for payday loans is within two to four weeks.
 It is best only for immediate financial needs.

-Before taking out any payday loan, make sure you know the terms and interest rates.
-Some payday loans include APRs in excess of 600%.
+Before taking out any payday loan, know the terms and interest rates.
+Some payday loans include APRs over 600%.

 There are differences between installment loans and payday loans, such as: